m-akgul/Simple-Calculator-with-Verilog-and-Digital/README.md

  ### Calculations

- - Calculator ignores if there is input after fourth digit.
+ - Calculator ignores second 0 if first input is zero, and if there is input after fourth digit.
 For example, when you press four times 1 and then 2, the number will be 1111. <br>
  <img src="/Images/check-input.png" height="300" />
  <img src="/Images/number-register.png" height="300" />